 Purchase Orders and Request for Quotes Instructions

-All qualified entities who wish to obtain a quote, review any of our resumes for the Best Value procurement process, or submit a purchase order, should contact us at either email@example.com or 1.512.425.0975.
+All qualified entities who wish to obtain a quote, discuss procurement methods through the available contract options, including the new Statement of Work (SOW) method may contact us at either email@example.com or 1.512.425.0975.
 Purchase orders may be emailed, but they may also be faxed to 1.888.329.9840.

-If you are a qualified entity, and have questions about these services, please contact us at firstname.lastname@example.org or at 1.512.425.0975.
+If you are a qualified entity, and have questions about these services, please contact us at firstname.lastname@example.org or at 1.512.425.0975 and we will reply promptly.

 DBITS Contract Information (Contract # DIR-TSO-3970)